queryluke/masseffect-5e/static/data/rules/07-04-lifestyle-expenses.md

 people covet your armor, weapons, and gear, which represent a fortune by their standards.
 You are beneath the notice of most people.

 __Squalid__.
-You live in the slums, a condemned buiding, a repurposed shipping container, or a roach-infested boarding house in the worst part of town.
+You live in the slums, a condemned building, a repurposed shipping container, or a roach-infested boarding house in the worst part of town.
 You have shelter from the elements, but you live in a desperate and often violent environment, in places rife with disease, hunger, and misfortune.
 You are beneath the notice of most people, and you have few legal protections.
 Most people at this lifestyle level have suffered some terrible setback.
 They might be